brandonmarshal/lsx-demo-theme/logs/week38/logs-week38-day3.md

 ## Time Logs

 -   3.0 hrs – Working on the Claude Global Components as well as setting up the Discovery taks and project for Queenspark.
+-   2.0 hrs - Continued working on improving the Global header and footer parts.

 ---